elenanorris/project14634/README.md

 Param.cpp copies the information that is tokenized and sets them as arguments in order to print in printParams().

-MyShell.cpp is just basic and allows for input of information and uses Param.cpp and Parse.cpp to take it and save it.
-It then prints out the information.
+MyShell.cpp allows for input of information and uses Param.cpp and Parse.cpp to take it and save it.
+The execvp() and execv() functions takes in the arguments passed into them as UNIX commands that can execute in the Linux environment the myshell executable is executed in.